 But, even with all this tech, the question remains: can you use the Nest Cam as a baby monitor?
-To answer this question, we bought a Nest Cam and have been testing it out with our kids.
+To answer this question, we bought a Nest Cam and tested it over several months with our kids.

 Issues with the Nest Cam as a Baby Monitor